Marketing Sales and Service Blog | Bluleadz Inbound Agency

 If your branding seems like it came from a Branding 101 textbook, as opposed to truly encompassing your business’ goals and passion, people will be less likely to gravitate toward it.
 Above anything else, be authentic

-Excessive branding can be a pitfall when a company attempts too much, whether it’s in the form of an ill-informed fashion line offshoot or overly cliché commercial.
+Excessive branding can be a pitfall when a company attempts too much, whether it’s in the form of an ill-informed fashion line offshoot or an overly cliché commercial.
 Have your branding show that you’re trying, but don’t push it to the point of looking desperate.

 15 Branding Strategy Mistakes To Avoid